xprmnts/dev_catalog/README.md

 28) ```sudo service apache2 start```
 29) Open browser and access site from: localhost:8080

-If you followed everything right you should see something like this (link to demo):
+If you followed everything right you should see something like this [Demo](http://bskt.ca/)

 # Future TODO:
 1) I'd like to make use of configuration files to abstract out the API key's I used